ZubairImtiaz3/ZubairImtiaz3/README.md

 <p align="left"> <a href="https://twitter.com/zubairimtiaz1" target="_blank"><img src="https://img.shields.io/twitter/follow/zubairimtiaz1?logo=twitter&style=for-the-badge" alt="zubairimtiaz1" /></a> </p>

-- 🔭 I’m currently working on <a href="https://development.appcentral.learners.ai/login" target="_blank">App Central</a>
+- 🔭 I’m currently working on <a href="https://github.com/ZubairImtiaz3/trade-ease" target="_blank">Trade Ease</a>

-- 🌱 I’m currently learning **Next.js, Express.js, MongoDB, Node.js, and Strapi**
+- 🌱 I’m currently learning **Express.js, MongoDB, Node.js, and Firebase**

 - 💬 Ask me about **Web Development**

 - 📫 How to reach me **zubairimtiaz395@gmail.com**

-- ⚡ Fun fact **I found my passion for front-end development when I came to know that I have this quality of putting great attention to detail.
-I became really passionate and kept creating since then.
-It absolutely has its ups and downs but if you love what you do and are able to provide value to people, I think the outcomes are far more rewarding!**
+- ⚡ Fun fact **I found my passion for front-end development when I came to know that I have this quality of paying great attention to detail.
+I became passionate and kept creating since then.
+It has its ups and downs but if you love what you do and can provide value to people, I think the outcomes are far more rewarding!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">